confidential-computing/governance/project-progression-policy.md

 12. Mailing lists: For further networking.
 13. YouTube Playlist: For reference and learning.
 14. Security Scanning: Optional.
-15. LFX tools: The most important thing are the [tools](https://lfx.linuxfoundation.org/).
+15. LFX tools: Access to Linux Foundation tools to improve many aspects of a project from security to community health [tools](https://lfx.linuxfoundation.org/).

 ## II.
 Project Proposal Process